webqit/webflo/README.md

  └── api/v1/products/index.js
 ```

-And if you will partition your backend for both page routes and a formalized REST API...
+And if you will partition your backend for both page routes and a formal REST API...

 ```shell
 server